 Protein beverages — including sports drinks, meal replacement shakes, and high-protein dairy drinks — frequently face stability issues such as protein sedimentation, viscosity loss, and phase separation during storage.

-Colloidal MCC is particularly effective in protein beverage systems.
-It forms a stable colloidal network that suspends protein particles and prevents settling without adding taste or calories.
-CMC further stabilizes the system by improving viscosity and reducing surface tension between protein particles and the liquid phase.
-Modified Starch provides additional body and improves the overall drinking experience, especially in high-solid formulations.
+Colloidal MCC is particularly effective in protein beverage systems because it forms a stable colloidal network that suspends protein particles and prevents settling without affecting taste or caloric value.

 In bakery and sauce formulations, sauce thickeners help improve viscosity and stability.